takemo101/simple-templa/README.md

 echo $result;
 //    Hello, i like PHP.
-//    PHP is simple and nice.
+//    PHP is Simple and nice.
 //    Thank you.
 ```